OffchainLabs/community-helm-charts/.github/RENOVATE.md

 ### 2. Automatic Updates
 When a new stable version is detected, Renovate automatically:

-1. Updates `appVersion` in `charts/*/Chart.yaml` to the new image version
+1. Updates `appVersion` in all `charts/*/Chart.yaml` files to the new image version
-2. Runs `.github/renovate-update-chart.sh` which:
+2. Runs `.github/renovate-update-all-charts.sh` which:
-   - Increments the chart `version` (patch number)
+   - Increments the chart `version` (patch number) for all charts
    - Runs `scripts/readmecli.py` to regenerate README.md Configuration Options
-3. Creates a PR with all changes (Chart.yaml and README.md files)
+3. Creates a PR with all changes (Chart.yaml and README.md files for all charts)

 ### 3. PR Creation
 PRs are created with: